 VS Code Integration

-By default Prettier uses 2 spaces for tabs.
-You can increase that to the VS Code default of 4 if you want extremely easily:
+By default Prettier uses 2 spaces for your tab width for indenting your code.
+You can increase that to the VS Code default of 4 if you want extremely easily.

 Formatting is something I never worry about anymore